 Relive the Indian epic, Ramayana with Cordelia Cruises while visiting Chennai and more.
 Trace the footprints of Ramayana as you set foot in the historical lands of Chennai and Galle.
-To the religious enthusiast in you, who’s also up for some serious traveling, here’s your one true haven!
+To the religious enthusiast in you, who’s also up for some serious travelling, here’s your one true haven!
 Why don’t we all simply lay back and travel to lands with historical and spiritual significance?!
-Here’s presenting Chennai to Colombo Cordelia cruise and a lot more!
+Here’s presenting Chennai to Colombo Cordelia Cruise and a lot more!

 Ramayana is the oldest and most ancient Sanskrit epic of India which narrates the life of Lord Rama, of the legendary Kosala Kingdom.
 With Lord Rama’s exile for fourteen years by father, Dasharatha upon mother, Kaikeyi’s insistence, comes his historical travel across India.
 The epic battle takes place between him and King Ravana (of Lanka) when the latter kidnaps Sita.
 After Rama defeats Ravana, he visits Ayodhaya and is welcomed by his people after a successful exile.
 People not only read the epic till date, but also follow all the moral insignia set forth by this Epic.